-4. Scroll down a little bit and make sure to select "QUERIES" tab.
+4. Then, scroll down a little bit and make sure to select the “QUERIES” tab.

-5. Scroll down a little bit again and sort those keywords by the options you would like.
+5. After that, scroll down a little bit again and sort those keywords by the options you would like.
 There are four options to sort by:

 6. Copy those sorted keywords.